Live Music vs. Recorded Music: Which Is Right for Your Event?

 Event Type

-The first thing you should consider is the type of event you’re hosting and the role music will play.
+The first thing you should consider is the type of event you’re hosting, and the role music will play.
 This will help you decide how much of your budget should be devoted to music, which will influence your decision of recorded music vs. live music.

 For example, if you are hosting a networking event for IT professionals, you probably want some music in the background, but don’t expect your guests to engage with it much.
 In this case, it would be a waste of money to hire a live band.
 Instead, it makes more sense to play recorded music softly through the venue's sound system.